lkratzke/ZipcodeDBImportUtil/README.md

  For Mongo you don't need to do anything if you are running without authentication enabled.
 Otherwise you will need to create a user and grant readWrite.
 The DB will be created automatically on first insert.
-In the example below your DB will be zipcodetest, authDB will be zipcodetest, user will be zipuser, and password will be zippass.
+In the example below your DB will be zipcodeTest, authDB will be zipcodetest, user will be zipuser, and password will be zippass.

  ```